A Language-Guided Bayesian Optimization for Efficient LoRA Hyperparameter Search: Additional Results

 \paragraph{Validation on models of different sizes} \Tref{tab:llama_scales} summarizes the validity of our framework under model size variations in LLaMA2.
 Even when the model size increases from 7B to 13B, our method successfully identifies appropriate hyperparameters, demonstrating the framework’s robustness to changes in scale.

-\paragraph{Cross-application of hyperparameters within the same model series} We apply the same procedure as in \Tref{tab:scales} to the LLaMA2 series, transferring hyperparameter settings discovered for one model size to another.
+\paragraph{Cross-application of hyperparameters within the same model series} We apply the same procedure as in Table 8 in the main paper to the LLaMA2 series, transferring hyperparameter settings discovered for one model size to another.
 The results in \Tref{tab:llama13b} show that hyperparameter configurations can remain effective across different scales within the same series.
 This further suggests the possibility of searching for hyperparameters on smaller models and transferring them to larger ones.

 \paragraph{Cross-application of hyperparameters between different model series} To examine whether hyperparameters identified in one model transfer to another, we conduct experiments applying configurations discovered on Qwen2.5 to LLaMA-2, and vice versa, as shown in \Tref{tab:cross_apply}.
 Applying hyperparameters found on Qwen2.5 to LLaMA-2 leads to substantial performance degradation.
 Similarly, applying those from LLaMA-2 to Qwen2.5 also degrades performance.
-These results support the claim in \Sref{sec:impact_scale} that preferred hyperparameter settings vary with model architecture.
+These results support the claim in Sec 4.2 in the main paper that preferred hyperparameter settings vary with model architecture.

-\paragraph{Correlation between subset training and full training} \Tref{tab:detail_corr} shows that the correlation between subset training and full training remains consistent across all benchmarks.
+\paragraph{Correlation between proxy training and full training} \Tref{tab:detail_corr} shows that the correlation between subset training and full training remains consistent across all benchmarks.
 Notably, randomly sampling only 10\% of the data still yields high correlation with full-dataset performance.
-This supports the claim in \Sref{sec:corr} that random sampling is a reasonable and efficient choice, comparable to more sophisticated data selection methods~\citep{liu2024tsds}.
+This supports the claim in Sec 4.2 in the main paper that random sampling is a reasonable and efficient choice, comparable to more sophisticated data selection methods~\cite{liu2024tsds}.
 Thus, instead of tuning on the full dataset, leveraging proxy training evaluation provides a reliable proxy for estimating model performance during hyperparameter search.

+\paragraph{Comparison with LLAMBO} We present a comparative evaluation against LLAMBO~\cite{liu2024llambo}, a representative framework that integrates LLM with Bayesian optimization for hyperparameter search.\footnote{We have used the default setting of LLAMBO (10 MC predictions for each iteration) for the experiment with 30 iterations.} As shown in~\Tref{tab:llambo_comparison}, our method consistently achieves better hyperparameter selection performance than LLAMBO, which adopts a naïve prompting-based strategy that replaces all Bayesian optimization components with an LLM.
+This result indicates that relying solely on an LLM’s prior knowledge is insufficient for effective hyperparameter optimization.
+In contrast, explicitly modeling the objective with Gaussian processes and calibrating the embedding space leads to more reliable and effective optimization performance.